rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/04 Combining streams.md

 An `Observable` is different from an `Iterable` in the sense that it can have a notion of time to it.
 The event stream of a button in user interface does not emit events constantly; it only emits an event whenever the button is clicked.
 Sometimes the button is clicked many times in a short period, other times it remains inactive for a while.
 The same holds for mouse moves, key presses and other event-based sources.
-More surprising sources are network responses and database query
-results: in a network it might take some time before the response on a request comes in; depending on the complexity of the query it may take a long time before the database has finished computing the result.
+Other sources of events may be even more unpredictable.
+For example, network responses and database query results: in a network it might take some time before the response to a request comes in; depending on the complexity of the query it may take a long time before the database has finished computing the result.
 Because of this notion of time in an `Observable`, there are a number of ways in which to combine various streams.
-In this section we will give an overview of the most notable and useful combine operators.
+In this section we will give an overview of the most notable and useful combining operators.

 *Side note:* This notion of time does however not apply for all instances.
 For example, the primitive `Observable`s such as `Observable.just` emit their value(s) immediately, one after the other.
 These clearly do not have this notion of time